Chicano Protests And Celebrity Portraits: George Rodriguez's Los Angeles

 "Police departments had a field day," he says, even slipping into the present tense.
 "You know, the kids in the walkouts are just youngsters, like 14, 15 years old.
 They're not violent, they're not trying to hurt anybody, they're just trying to make a statement.
 But they're treated like criminals."

-Rodriguez chronicled the Chicano Moratorium — the anti-Vietnam war demonstrations led by Mexican-American groups.
-And he also traveled north to Delano, Calif. to document farmworkers suffering miserable conditions.
+Rodriguez chronicled the Chicano Moratorium — the anti-Vietnam War demonstrations led by Mexican-American groups.
+And he also traveled north to Delano, Calif., to document farmworkers suffering miserable conditions.

 "They're picking grapes and they die in the fields," he says.
 "It still happens.
 The fight for the rights of farmworkers still goes on and on."